The Whigs and the Tories: The Late 1600's to the Early 1700's

 Back in the spring of 1999 I was in English history course covering the years from 1500 to 1789, and here is one of the papers, I wrote for that class.
 As I look back, it is fascinating to see what I wrote, and a few things I learned in those days.
 I actually had to do some online research to remind myself about the Test Act of 1673, which I have not thought about since I took that course.
 England did not become part of the United Kingdom until 1707, which is why I use the term England throughout this hub.

 The Whigs and The Tories

-During the reign of Queen Anne, the Whigs and Tories were opposites on the political spectrum.
+During the reign of Queen Anne, the Whigs and Tories were on opposing sides of the political spectrum.
 Although the parties were able to unite against the Catholic threat of James I, this weak coalition collapsed after the ascendancy of William and Mary to the English throne during the Glorious Revolution of 1688.
 Tories comprised the landed classes who supported the Test Act of 1673, arguing that only full members of the Church of England should be allowed to hold public office.
 The Whigs, on the other hand, favored religious toleration for dissenting bankers and merchants.

 The Bank of England